-- Textbook (Abbreviation: Y&F): "University Physics", 15th Edition, authors Young & Freedman (Pearson, 2020).
+• Textbook (Abbreviation: Y&F): "University Physics", 15th Edition, authors Young & Freedman (Pearson, 2020).
 We use Chapters 21 to 31 in Volume 2.
 Most students now buy the e-text, which is bundled with the Modified Mastering Physics homework system.
 The ISBN is 9780135206348.
 Students may also use the old 13th and 14th editions of the same text for reading assignments, as the sections numbers match.
 The end-of-chapter problems are numbered differently.
-Many students are comfortable using only the e-text. - Mastering Physics Online Homework System: Each student must obtain an access code kit that allows access to the online homework system specifically for the 15th edition of "University Physics".
-In addition to having a valid access code, each student must enroll in the Mastering Physics (MP) "course" for his/her Physics 121 section using a course identifier code supplied by each instructor. - Homework assignments will be posted on-line in Mastering Physics and will be automatically graded.
-Specific Information for the Pearson Mastering (PM) homework system are as follows:
+Many students are comfortable using only the e-text.

+Homework assignments will be posted on-line.
+Students login, download and solve the assigned problems, and submit answers to the automated grading system.